 The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards, Australian Accounting Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001, as appropriate for-profit oriented entities.
-These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').

 The financial statements comprise the consolidated financial statements of the group.

-The financial statements were authorised for issue by the Directors on 30 August 2012.
+The financial statements were authorised for issue by the directors on 30 August 2012.